How does payment work on Storyhunter?

 Is there an expedited payment option?

 Absolutely.
 Since we recognize that some freelancers really need money faster than 30 days, we’ve added a way that we can release payment faster, and then we deal with the financing of this payment.
-With our expedited payment option, freelancers can receive payment within 3-5 days for a financing fee of 5%.
+With our expedited payment option, freelancers can receive payment within 3-5 business days for a financing fee of 5%.
 Find more information on expedited payments here.

 How do I get paid on Payoneer?